fshowalter/franksmovielog.com-v1/content/reviews/0138-let-sleeping-corpses-lie-1974.md

 venue_notes:
 ---

 The dead are returning to life in murderous rages.
 You drive up to a remote country house.
 All is dark.
 You get out of the car and call out, attracting your brother-in-law's reanimated corpse, which attacks with ferocity.
 You struggle, but make it back inside the car and peel out.
 Here, the film almost lost me because our lead drives a few hundred feet, then pulls over and exits the car.
 Why?
-Because the script needs to reunite the two leads.
+Because the script needs to reunite two characters.
 This bit of lazy writing proves the lone blemish on what's otherwise a terrific zombie picture.

 <!-- end -->